-VISITORS WITH LIMITED MOBILITY The public areas of the house and much of the grounds are wheelchair accessible as are the buildings at the Thomas Jefferson Visitor Center and Smith Education Center.
+GUESTS WITH LIMITED MOBILITY The public areas of the house and much of the grounds are wheelchair accessible as are the buildings at the David M. Rubenstein Visitor Center and Smith Education Center.
 A wheelchair ramp provides access to the interior of the Monticello house (only the first floor and lower-level dependencies are accessible by wheelchair).
 All entrances in the Visitor Center are wheelchair accessible.
 Elevators are available to each level of the Visitor Center.
 For most convenient access, drop off is available at the traffic circle next to the Visitor Center complex.
 Accessible shuttle buses are available from the Visitor Center to the house.

 Monticello is located on a mountaintop, so not all paths are wheelchair accessible.
 Our Map of Monticello for Visitors provides an overview of the site.
 Most paths around the mountaintop are either brick or crushed gravel.
 Wheelchair access to Mulberry Row, site of light industry and worker housing at Monticello, is possible via a crushed gravel path from the mountaintop shuttle stop.
 Access to the West Lawn may require assistance, depending on the wheelchair type and/or occupant strength.

 Accessible restrooms, each with a water fountain outside it, are located on the Courtyard and lower levels of the Visitor Center.
 Two family restrooms are located on the courtyard level immediately adjacent to the theater.
-Accessible restrooms are available on the mountaintop at the South Pavilion, however some assistance may be required to reach the restrooms from certain areas of the grounds. visitors may also require assistance; we recommend using the restrooms before leaving the Visitor Center.
+Accessible restrooms are available on the mountaintop under the North Wing of the House, however, some assistance may be required to reach the restrooms from certain areas of the grounds.
+We recommend using the restrooms before leaving the Visitor Center.
 To learn more about how we may assist, please call, call 434-984-9880 or email email@example.com.

-DEAF AND HEARING-IMPAIRED VISITORS Sign language interpretation can be scheduled for any program with at least two weeks advance notice by calling Visitor Services at (434)984-9800 or e-mailing email@example.com.
+DEAF AND HEARING-IMPAIRED GUESTS Sign language interpretation can be scheduled for any program with at least two weeks advance notice by calling Visitor Services at (434)984-9800 or e-mailing firstname.lastname@example.org. iPads are available to accompany the guided tour with images and text.

-BLIND AND PARTIALLY SIGHTED VISITORS Blind and partially sighted visitors can experience a "touch tour" featuring objects and a greater level of visual description.
+BLIND AND PARTIALLY SIGHTED GUESTS Blind and partially sighted guests can experience a "touch tour" featuring objects and a greater level of visual description.
 These tours are available to individuals or groups by appointment.
-To schedule a touch tour, please contact Visitor Services at (434) 984-9800 or e-mail firstname.lastname@example.org.
+To schedule a touch tour, please contact Visitor Services at (434) 984-9800 or e-mail email@example.com.

 Certified service dogs are allowed in the house only when utilized for assisted care.
-The house tour is available in Braille upon request.
-Please email email@example.com, call Visitor Services at (434) 984-9800 or inform a Visitor Service Specialist upon purchasing your ticket in the Welcome Pavilion.
+Please email firstname.lastname@example.org, call Visitor Services at (434) 984-9800 or inform a Visitor Service Specialist upon purchasing your ticket in the Welcome Pavilion.

 ACCESSIBLE SCHOOL PROGRAMS Monticello's Education Department can adapt its curriculum based Extended Tours to address the accessibility, developmental or academic needs of all students.
 At least 72 hours is required in order to prepare for a group's arrival.
 Please discuss your groups need with the reservation manager when scheduling your visit.
 For information on making a reservation, call Visitor Services at (434) 984-9800 or e-mail at email@example.com.